GabMartino/TransformerForDummies/README.md

 Picture taken by (https://www.truefoundry.com/blog/transformer-architecture)

-### 2) **How the Encoder's output is connected to the 'Multi-Head Attention of the Decoder'?**
+### 2) **How is the encoder's output connected to the 'Multi-Head Attention of the Decoder'?**
-Every attention block has three inputs that should be the Query, Key and Value.
+Every attention block has three inputs that should Query, Key, and Value.
 Which one is what??

 ###  <p align=center>**The Keys and the Values come from the Encoder, the Queries come from the last sublayer of the decoder.**</p>